NU-Formula-Racing/CAN/README.md

 This code base is intended to offer CAN functionality for all the hardware we have on the car via a single interface.
 This allows for the particular hardware you're working on to be abstracted away and for uniform libraries for all our hardware to be written.

-This code base currently includes the following hardware platforms:
+This code base currently includes the following hardware platforms:...

 - Teensy 4.0, 4.1
 - ESP32